Counties 4 Gloucestershire

 Counties 4 Gloucestershire (formerly 'Gloucester 2 North / South') are English rugby union leagues which sits at the tenth level of league rugby union in England for teams primarily based in Gloucestershire as well as some teams from Bristol.
 Promoted clubs move into Counties 3 Gloucestershire (North) or Counties 3 Gloucestershire (South) depending on location.
 Since the discontinuation of Gloucester 3 at the end of the 2017–18 season there is currently no relegation.
 Up until 2017–18 Gloucester 2 was a single division but has since been split into two regional divisions.

+2026-27

+North

+Departing were Longlevens II and Widden Old Boys promoted to Counties 3 Gloucestershire (North).